denten-books/plain-text/1-chapter.md

 estrangement to books and documents as literal devices.
 When asked in the context of media and book history, the question of literary surfaces gains an instrumental dimension.
 Habit hides the peculiarity of our everyday interfaces with the word.
-We read at the surface.
-We etch inscriptions deep within the bowels of a machine.
+We read at the surface; we etch inscriptions deep within the bowels of a machine.
 When enacted on the level of the physical device, estrangement parallels the practice of literary theory and reverse engineering.
 Both aim to reveal internals that structure experience, made opaque through